mwager/mwager.github.io/_posts/2022-06-08-scorecard.md

 ## Conclusion

 Scorecard is a very interesting project.
-As I've been a developer myself for more than 10 years, I now how hard it is to evaluate new dependencies​.
+As I've been a developer myself for more than 10 years, I know how hard it is to evaluate new dependencies​.
 The checks of scorecard also look for quality assurance (e.g. CI Tests or Code-Review) which is a nice thing for sure!
 So the usage of scorecards gives developers a quick way to decide​ if a certain project is worth looking into more.

 Also, it provides security analysts with a solid base for decision making when asked if a certain library can be included into an application.